cjsaylor/chessbot/_sources/gameplay/challenging.md.txt

 In order to begin a new game, you must first challenge a player.

+> __Note: Please ensure that the ChessBot is invited to the channel or private message__
+> __with the other party that you are challenging in order for the bot to "hear" the challenge.__

 To do so, mention the ChessBot and the user you wish to challenge.

 ```